The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Discussion and Summary

-The formation of NSDs and NSRs hinges on the bulge's ability to trap gas within the ILR during early bar phases, as evidenced by the absence of stable nuclear structures in the bulgeless model.
-Without a bulge, stellar feedback disrupts central gas accumulations, delaying/preventing NSD development despite gas inflows \citep{seo19,li23}.
-In contrast, bulge models rapidly form nuclear gas reservoirs, with more massive bulges yielding earlier and more extended nuclear disks, evolving into NSRs of 0.64--0.76 kpc by 5 Gyr.
-This process involves bar-driven inflows along dust lanes, accumulating gas inside the ILR where torques balance \citep{athanassoula92, combes93}.
-Subsequent star formation depletes the inner disk, creating gaps and bifurcating into a central NSC and peripheral NSR, with young stars tracing active sites at the center and ring edge.
-This result agrees with the suggestion by \cite{nogueras23} that, based on the kinematic and metallicity gradients of the Milky Way, nuclear structures might have diverged from the same structure.
-The higher NSD incidence in early-type galaxies supports this bulge dependence \citep{bosch98, schultheis25}.
-Furthermore, the presence of NSRs is not found in very late-type galaxies in \cite{erwin24}.
 Our NSR sizes and ellipticities (0.6--0.7, oscillating due to feedback) compare favorably to TIMER survey observations (mean NSD radius $\sim$0.5 kpc in \citealt{gadotti20}) and PHANGS-ALMA nuclear rings ($\sim$0.4 kpc in \citealt{gleis26}).
 However, the isolated setup limits the gas supply, resulting in declining SFRs (central 0.1--1 $\Msun/\rm yr$, NSR $<0.1$ $\Msun/\rm yr$) below, but still compatible with, the observed values of \cite{gleis26} ($\sim0.21^{+0.15}_{-0.16}$ $\Msun/\rm yr$).
 Also, additional gas inflow can grow the size of the nuclear gas disk larger by transferring angular momentum over time.
 In fact, \cite{erwin21} presented contrasting cases of two barred galaxies that possess different nuclear structures, as they presumably have undergone different evolutionary paths for the gaseous medium in field and cluster environments.
 Future SMUGGLE-Ring projects with various galaxy properties, gas fractions, tidal effects, and merger scenario will probe NSD diversity and interesting outliers such as the JWST-observed high-z galaxy (CEERS-4031) with a 1 kpc-scale nuclear disk \citep{leconte26}.